bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:01 PM CT, April 13</p>
+<p class="updated_time"> Latest data: 10:09 PM CT, April 13</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 85°, which is 6° **warmer** than yesterday.
-Tomorrow is expected to be 3° *colder* than today.
+Tomorrow is expected to be 4° *colder* than today.

 Currently:

-- 74°
+- 73°
-- Breezy and Partly Cloudy
+- Breezy
-- 67% humidity
+- 74% humidity
-- 14 mph wind
+- 17 mph wind
-- 61% cloud cover
+- 7% cloud cover
-- 44 AQI 🟩
+- 43 AQI 🟩
-- 1 inches of rain expected in the next 48 hours
+- 1.13 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>